-To deliver the share-based compensation component, on recommendation by the NCGC Committee and independent review and analysis by an external compensation consultant, the Board adopted a Deferred Share Unit Plan ("DSU Plan").
+To deliver the share-based compensation component, on recommendation by the NCGC Committee and independent review and analysis by the independent compensation consulting firm, the Board adopted a Deferred Share Unit Plan ("DSU Plan").
 DSUs are notional Common Shares of the Company that vest immediately upon the date of grant and are settled in cash at the time the respective Director ceases to be a member of the Board.
 Each DSU has an initial value equal to the market value of one common share of the Corporation at the time the DSU is credited to the Director.
 The value of a DSU when redeemed for cash is equivalent to the market value of a common share of the Corporation at the time of redemption.
 DSUs are adjusted for dividends in the form of additional DSUs at the same rate as dividends are declared and paid on Common Shares.
 A Director cannot redeem the DSUs until he or she ceases to be a member of the Board, at which point the DSUs shall be valued as of such date and paid to the Director in cash within 20 business days.
 The Board has the right, in its sole discretion, to amend, suspend or terminate the DSU Plan or any portion thereof at any time, provided, however, that: (i) such amendment, suspension or termination is subject to any regulatory or Board approval and in accordance with applicable laws; (ii) such amendment, suspension or termination does not materially adversely affect any of the rights already accrued under the Plan by a Director without the consent of such Director and does not accelerate payment of the benefits under the Plan.

-Under this structure, the Chairman shall receive total annual compensation of \$55,000 and each of the other independent, non-employee Board members shall receive total annual compensation of \$40,000.
-Such amounts shall be paid on a quarterly basis 50 percent in cash and 50 percent in the form of DSUs which shall track the performance of the Common Shares over time.
-The number of DSUs granted shall be calculated based on the cash value of the award divided by the fair market value of the common stock of the Corporation at the date of grant.
-Additionally, the Chair of the Audit Committee shall receive an additional cash retainer of \$5,000.
+Effective for Fiscal 2017 and in support of management initiatives for profitability improvement, each of the members of the Board of Directors voluntarily reduced their total annual compensation by 10%.
+Under this structure, the Chairman received total annual compensation of \$49,500 and each of the other independent, non-employee Board members received total annual compensation of \$36,000 earned in their local currency.
+Such amounts are paid on a quarterly basis 50 percent in cash and 50 percent in the form of DSUs which shall track the performance of the Common Shares over time.
+The number of DSUs granted was set to be calculated based on the cash value of the award divided by the fair market value of the common stock of the

+Corporation at the date of grant.
+Additionally, the Chair of the Audit Committee received an additional cash retainer of \$4,500.